cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/create-api-shield-rule.md

 ![Edit Firewall Rule dialog with example API Shield rule](../images/firewall-rules-edit-firewall-rule-api-shield.png)

-Notice the **Expression Preview**.
+Aside the **Expression Preview**.
 Your API Shield rule includes a [compound expression](/firewall/cf-firewall-rules/fields-and-expressions/compound-expressions) formed from 2 [simple expressions](/firewall/cf-firewall-rules/fields-and-expressions/#simple-expressions) joined by the `and` operator.

 The first expression uses the `http.host` field, combined with the `in` operator, to capture the hosts your API Shield rule applies to.